Vegetable Fajita Salad with Chipotle Vinaigrette

 As I’ve mentioned many times before, I am a die-hard fan of Cinco de Mayo.
-I love any excuse to consume mass quantities of tacos and margaritas, beat up a piñata with friends, and answer exclusively to “Selena,” so this festive holiday is basically a dream come true.
-Gracias a Dios for the Battle of Puebla!
+I love any excuse to consume mass quantities of tacos and margaritas, so this holiday is basically a dream come true on the food front.

 To celebrate, my roommate and I decided to throw a little fiesta at our apartment.
-Nothing major, just a small gathering involving sombreros, tequila, and the sweet, sweet sounds of Menudo Pandora.
+Nothing major, just a small gathering involving plenty of tacos and tequila.

 Based on his passion for Mexican food, Logan is understandably pumped about the event.
 This enthusiasm has prompted him to send me several detailed party planning emails this week, including the one below…

 I found this email both hilarious and terrifying in all its ridiculous glory.
 I shall honor the request for quesadillas and tacos, but I had to veto the taquitos.
-(Deep-frying while drinking tequila es muy peligroso.)
+(Deep-frying while drinking tequila is just dangerous.)
 Unfortunately for Logan, I think three different types of meat for tacos may be overkill, and I’m going to go ahead and put the kibosh on whatever “the orange cheese money kind with Velveeta” thing is.
 No.

-The Mexican-themed salad ideas that I floated to Logan didn’t go over very well, and pretty much every single one was met with a shriek of, “NO SALADS AT THE FIESTA!!!”
+The salad ideas that I floated to Logan didn’t go over very well, and pretty much every single one was met with a shriek of, “NO SALADS AT THE FIESTA!!!”
 Point taken.
 And ignored.
-Since I’ll be doing the cooking, I am el jefe, and there will be greens at this party, ¿entendido?
+Since I’ll be doing the cooking, I am in charge, and there will be greens at this party.
 Those greens will be in the fabulous form of Vegetable Fajita Salad with Chipotle Vinaigrette.

 Honestly, this may be my favorite salad that I’ve ever made, and you know I make a lot of salads.
 The term “unreal” comes to mind.
 (Along with “mind-blowing” and “life-changing,” but I fear I use those too often and they may be losing their gravitas.)

 Crunchy chopped hearts of romaine tossed with fresh scallions and cilantro, black beans, sweet corn and zucchini, and topped with sautéed peppers and onions, creamy avocado and crumbled queso fresco?
-It’s layer upon layer of fiesta flavor and texture that will knock your miniature sombrero off.
+It’s layer upon layer of flavor and texture.
 And the chipotle vinaigrette is the perfect combo of citrus, heat and honeyed sweetness to tie the whole thing together.
 Killed it.

 What I love most about this nutrition-packed vegetarian (and vegan-friendly) salad is that it’s incredibly hearty and satisfying.
 However, feel free to bulk it up with meat or fish if that floats your boat.
 I like the idea of adding spicy pulled chicken, marinated flank steak, or maybe some crispy tilapia.
 (I’ll make sure to inform my guests of this on Saturday, as Logan’s meaty taco bar will provide plenty of topping options.)